Arccotangent

 the arccotangent

-For instance, the cotangent of an angle of π/2 (90°) is zero:
+For example, the cotangent of an angle of π/2 (90°) is equal to zero:

 $$ cotg \ \frac{\pi}{2} = 0 $$